 The Museum of the American Revolution has an impressive collection of several thousand Revolutionary-era artifacts, including weapons, works of art, manuscripts, personal items, and more.
 One of the premier collections of its kind, it began more than a century ago when a history-minded minister in Valley Forge raised funds from around the nation to purchase the original tent that George Washington used as his command center during the American Revolution.
 It was the beginning of a rich and diverse collection that continues to grow.

-Museum Design & Construction
+Museum Design and Construction

 The Museum of the American Revolution rises three stories above the street, encompassing 118,000 total square feet, including permanent and temporary exhibit galleries, theaters, education spaces, collection storage, a café, a retail store, offices, and a welcoming rotunda.
 Located at the corner of Third and Chestnut Streets, the state-of-the-art building was designed by Robert A.M.
 Stern Architects.